MBounouar/folioqpy/README.md

 ## Summary

-Merging the defunct quantopian `pyfolio` and `empyrical` packages into a single package and using `plotly` as a plotting library
+**folioqpy** is a Python library that merges the functionalities of the defunct quantopian `pyfolio` and `empyrical` packages into a single one, but using `plotly` instead of `matplotlib`.

-# Rationale
+## Rationale

-`plotly` offers a lot of nice functionalities, interacting with Dash, online reports, interactive graphs, ...
+`plotly` allows for more cumstomized online reports (using Dash), interactive graphs, ...
-Merging the functionalities of `pyfolio` and `empyrical` makes sense to me as they are complement each other.
+Taking advantage of a well tested but unfortunately defunct library and attempt to maintain and keep it up to date (typing, ...).

 ## Installation

 ```bash
 $ pip install folioqpy
 ```

+## Examples

+Basic Dash examples can be found under the folder `examples/dash`

+## Development

+Ideally follow the principles outlined [here](https://nvie.com/posts/a-successful-git-branching-model/) PR's, ideas and other suggestions are welcome.

+## TODO's

+[] Port all the pyfolio plots
+[] typing
+[] Docs